Letters from Mervyn Ernest Hazen to his family, 1916-1917 - Part 7

 firing line. we are billeted again in

-bonza billet, waiting to go into the
+bonza billets, waiting to go into the

 trenches in 2 or 3 days time.
 We canget hear the roar of the guns properly

-here. they Kick up "some row" I can
+here.
+They Kick up "some row" I can

 tell you.